The College of Wooster offers four nationally accredited degree programs in music. All are accredited by the National Association of Schools of Music.

 Bachelor of Music Education

-The College also makes the option of a Special Major (Jazz Studies or Musical Theatre), a Double Major, and a Minor in Music available.
+The College also makes the option of a Special Major, a Double Major, and a Minor in Music available.